 This prototype was called Bird on Rose Tree and is 12” high.
 Unfortunately the black and white photo gives no idea of the color which was described as “pastel fresco decoration” which typically was shades of pink, yellow and blue.

-In the foreground is Bird on Lilac Tree which is the same height as the Bird on Rose Tree.
-The other piece is no doubt one of the several described in the next two paragraphs.
+In the foreground is Bird on Lilac Tree which is the same height as the Bird on Rose Tree. .

-I really am not sure whether this unusual piece was done “just for fun”, or was a kiln accident!
-Perhaps both?
-It is marked MC which indicates it was done by Marja Cybis; the style of the bird strongly resembles two little fairies that she did.
-I’m going to go out on a limb – no pun intended! – and call this a baby bird on a melting branch… although I suspect that the ‘melting’ was unintentional.
+This piece is marked MC which indicates it was done by Marja Cybis; the style of the bird strongly resembles two little fairies that she did.
+I’m going to go out on a limb – no pun intended! – and call this a baby bird on a melting branch.
 The bird’s head is tilted upward with a decidedly quizzical look.
+I’m guessing that the legs are tiny wood dowels painted orange to match his beak.

-The other papka sculptures were probably meant for retail sale.
-There was a Robin with Blue Blossom and a Yellow Bird with Pink Blossom, both 5.5” long but no height given; these were probably alternate colorways of the same piece.
+As for other papka birds, there was supposedly a Robin with Blue Blossom and a Yellow Bird with Pink Blossom, both 5.5” long but no height given; these were probably alternate colorways of the same piece.
 There were also multiple colorways of the Tree with Bird, measuring 10” x 9”; according to the museum catalog there was a “green with pink blossom”, “mauve with yellow blossom”, pastel blue with pink lilac blossoms (“lilac” probably indicating the plant rather than the color), and “mauve-blue tones with blue lilac blossoms.”
 Bird on Branch was 6” high and could be had as a mauve bird with yellow flowers or a pink bird with blue flowers.
 Confusingly a second Bird on Branch is also listed at 5.5” high in three colorways: blue with blue, pink with blue, and blue with pink – the first color perhaps referring to the bird and the second to additional decorative elements.
 It sounds as if these two were different designs.

 M.B.
 Cybis signature (mid-late 1940s to early 1950s?)

 These two fowl may be Cybis’ version of the Golden Pheasant, Chrysolophus pictus.
-They are not marked Cordey but instead are signed M.B.
-Cybis which probably dates it to the late 1940s or early 1950s.
+They are signed M.B.
+Cybis which dates it to the 1940s or early 1950s.
 The addition of the MC indicates that the piece was either designed or (more likely) painted by Marja Cybis.
 They are only 7” high, which makes me wonder if this is the “Pheasant, small” that appears on a short Cybis studio list of undated but verified sculptures.
 The name does not appear in any other Cybis literature.
 The base of the white colorway is decorated in gold which is slightly reminiscent of some of the Cordey base trims.

 This almost-entirely white-and-dark-gold version has a very faintly tinted greenish bottom section.
 It is unusual to see any 1950s retail piece in the white/gold colorway.
 This one has the same signatures as the color versions.